 During the holidays, it is typical to visit, clean, and decorate the grave of a loved one and to construct an altar in your home, decorated with colorful cut tissue paper (papel picado) and photos (fotos) of those you remember.

-Día de los Muertos is a vibrant and culturally rich holiday and is a beautiful way to remember and celebrate our deceased loved ones.
+As Día de los Muertos gains recognition across the globe, we celebrate both its traditional roots and the ways it has evolved in modern communities while maintaining its spirit of remembrance and joy.
 We invite you to celebrate Día de los Muertos at Contra Costa County Libraries to experience a meaningful tradition that promotes family, community, and the celebration of life.